eshikafe/wxSynfig/README.md

 Synfig-Reloaded
 ====================
-wxPython port of Synfig with a focus on stability, simplicity and platform nativity.
+wxPython port of Synfig with a focus on performance, stability, simplicity and platform nativity.

 Development Strategy
 --------------------